 Eligibility

-Eligibility requires participants to be at least eighteen years of age, current Maine residents, and apprentices must demonstrate foundational skills in the medium they wish to pursue.
+Eligibility requires participants to be at least eighteen years of age, current Maine or New Hampshire residents, and apprentices must demonstrate foundational skills in the medium they wish to pursue.
 The program supports craft artists working in craft media, which does not include photography, painting or drawing.
 Please contact us if you are unsure if your media qualifies.

 Selection Process